About us

 If you are not happy with the service you have received, you should first raise it with the person responsible for your case.

-If you are unhappy with the reply provided by the person normally dealing with your case you can refer the matter to their supervising partner by writing, emailing or calling on 0207 426 0400 (the name of the supervising partner or manager will also be found on your initial correspondence).
-You may also contact the practice manager at pw@milesandpartners.com setting out the details of your complaint.
+If you are unhappy with the reply provided by the person normally dealing with your case you can refer the matter to our Client Care Manager at phil.walsh@milesandpartners.com setting out the details of your complaint.

 What will we do?

-The practice manager will then ensure that the supervising partner or manager will consider your complaint and the matter will then be investigated and you will be replied to in detail to you within 10 working days.
-If for some reason, the matter cannot be investigated in this time frame, then a letter will be sent to you notifying you of this, together with the reason why and the revised timescale.
-If we believe it would be helpful, we may suggest a meeting.
+We do not charge for investigating or resolving complaints.
+The Client Care Manager will then ensure that the supervising partner will consider your complaint and the matter will then be investigated and you will be replied to in detail as soon as possible within eight weeks.
+If for some reason, the matter cannot be investigated in this time frame, then we will write to you notifying you of this, together with the reason why and the revised timescale.
+If we believe it would be helpful, we may suggest a meeting or telephone conversation.

 You must always try complaining to us first.
 In most cases you will not be able to take your complaint further without allowing us the opportunity to put things right.